All battles are first won or lost in the mind

 Van Gogh did his best work when he was sane.
 Dead at 36.

-And while I've only known one truly self-destructive painter, I've seen too much harsh self-criticism over not working enough.
-The kind of criticism that'll suck the joy right out of your art.
+And while I've only known one truly self-destructive painter, I've seen too much harsh self-criticism in artists.
+Criticism that'll suck the joy right out of your art.

 Everything moves in cycles.

 It's a universal law.
 Energy builds, peaks, then subsides.

 Don't beat yourself up if you happen to lack inspiration.
 Because it doesn't make you a lazy, good-for-nothing artist.